Alcohol

 What are the risks associated with taking cold medicine with alcohol?

 There are always risks of damage when two potent substances combine in the body.
+Mixing alcohol and any other substance will invariably lead to heightened negative risks.
 Regardless of a person’s tolerance or threshold, the damage could be anywhere from severe to life-threatening, and could take effect anywhere in between shortly after being taken or after quite some time, mainly due to accumulated effects.

 The type of reaction and severity could depend upon the person and the particular components of the medication taken with alcohol.
 In the case of mixing cold medicine with alcohol, the more prominent dangers include: